auth0/docs/articles/multifactor-authentication/send-phone-message-hook-amazon-sns.md

 You will need to create a [Send Phone Message](/hooks/extensibility-points/send-phone-message) hook, which will hold the code and secrets of your custom implementation.

 ::: note
-Please note that you can only have ONE Send Phone Message Hook active at a time.
+You can only have **one** Send Phone Message Hook active at a time.
 :::

 ## 2. Configure Hook secrets